ctrl-z-9000-times/homepage/database_design.md

     + Docstrings
     + Properties for setter/getter methods

-The database and its APIs must live entirely inside of a single thread of python execution.
+The database and its APIs will likely be restricted to live entirely inside of a single thread of python execution.

 ### Terminology